EmmaEwert/KITTY/docs/manual/animations.rst

 same animation in Tiled.

 The animation frames defined in tiled determine each frame's duration, as well.
-For more direct control over playback speed, the "Speed" parameter can be used as a playback speed factor.
-It defaults to `1.0f`.
+For more direct control over playback speed, the ``Speed`` parameter can be used as a playback speed factor.
+It defaults to ``1.0f``.

-By setting the "Start" and "End" parameters of an object's child Animator component, any subsequence can be played at any time.
+By setting the ``Start`` and ``End`` parameters of an object's child Animator component, any subsequence can be played at any time.

-For example, a character controller script with 4 idle frames followed by 6 walk frames might contain the following:
+For example, a ``CharacterController`` script with 4 idle frames followed by 6 walk frames might contain the following:

 .. code-block:: c#
+	:caption: CharacterController.cs

 	void Update() {
 		var animator = GetComponentInChildren<Animator>();